How Apple's iPhone X Compares to the Best Smartphones Around

-Apple this week revealed two new iPhones, including the high-end iPhone X.
+Apple this week revealed three new iPhones, including the high-end iPhone X.

 Packed with cutting-edge features and carrying a price tag to match, the iPhone X — pronounced "iPhone 10" — is now Apple's top-of-the-line smartphone.
 It has, among other features: A nearly edge-to-edge OLED "Super Retina" display, a facial recognition unlocking security system, and wireless inductive charging, similar to the Apple Watch.
 It will be available on Nov.
 3 for $999 and up.